whosonfirst/whosonfirst-properties/properties/statoids/README.md

 # statoids

 Properties imported from the [Statoids](https://www.statoids.com) website.
+These properties were added with permission from the author; see the [HASC](https://github.com/whosonfirst/whosonfirst-sources/blob/master/sources/hasc.json) source file for more information.

 ## area_km